/* will definitely have to work on this section when i am less busy */

 Merel Willemsen [the Netherlands, 1977] is an art historian specialised in contemporary art and theory with a focus on socially and politically engaged art practices and e-culture.
 She has been involved in multiple long-standing art and architectural projects in public space and publishes on a regular basis.
 She has worked at, among others, Casco, office for art, design and theory (Utrecht), Mediamatic (Amsterdam), Virtual Platform, sector institute for e-culture (Amsterdam), KijkRuimte (Amsterdam), The New Institute (Rotterdam), Museu da Crise (PT / International), served as a board member for the Blue House Foundation and currently chairs the Fossil Free Culture NL Foundation.

-Willemsen is working as an independent researcher within the Pie News project (June 2016 – June 2019), which aims to promote Commonfare: a new and complementary form of welfare provision.
+Willemsen worked as an independent researcher within the Pie News project (June 2016 – June 2018), which aims to promote Commonfare: a new and complementary form of welfare provision.
 The four main pillars of Commonfare are 1) a universal basic income, 2) proper management of the common goods, 3) access to both the tangible (food, housing, etc.) and intangible (information, culture, etc.) basic needs and 4) alternative monetary circuits deploying for instance blockchain technologies.
 PIE News is a CAPS (Collective Awareness Platforms for Sustainability and Social Innovation) project and as such has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 687922.

 Current: Co-founder of STAFF_ ROOM, a not-for-profit gallery that exclusively represents socially and politically engaged artists www.staffroom.nl; working on Museu da Crise www.museudacrise.org; independent researcher within the PIE News Project www.pieproject.eu; chairman of the Fossil Free Culture Foundation board www.fossilfreeculture.nl; bringing down capitalism and neoliberalism (oh yeah, and the patriarchy along with those) with FairCoop.